 It was developed by Tim Sweeney and Epic Games.
 It has been used in all genres of games across the past twenty years.
 Titles like the original Deus Ex, Splinter Cell, and of course the Unreal Tournament series all have utilized this engine.

 Unity was developed by Unity Technologies and released in 2005.
-It was originally revealed to be an exclusive to OS X titles, being revealed at an Apple conference.
+It was originally revealed to be exclusive to OS X titles, being revealed at an Apple conference.
 Now it’s supported cross-platform.
 Some famous titles using the Unity engine are the wildly popular Temple Run, Rust, Pillars of Eternity II, and 2017’s Animal Crossing: Pocket Camp.

 Which Engine Should You Use?